xsol05/xsol05.github.io/content/posts/007-zsh-git-aliases.md

 If you manage your Git workflow via the terminal and your terminal is [Oh My Zsh](https://ohmyz.sh/), then you're in for a treat.

-These aliases are an absolute game-changer 🤯
+Oh My Zsh has a bunch of built-in aliases for Git commands which are an absolute game-changer 🤯

 ```Bash
 gst = git status # status of your repo and changes